Relief (emotion)

 Relief is a positive emotion experienced when something unpleasant, painful or distressing has not happened or has come to an end.

-Relief is often accompanied with a sigh, which signals emotional transition.
-People from all over the world can recognise sighs with relief, and judge relief to be a fundamental emotion.
+Often accompanied by sighing, which signals emotional transition, relief is universally recognized, and judged as a fundamental emotion.

-In a 2017 study published in Psychology, relief is suggested to be an emotion that can reinforce anxiety through avoidance, or be an adaptive coping mechanism when stressed or frustrated.
+In a 2017 study published in Psychology, relief is suggested to be an emotion that can reinforce anxiety through avoidance or be an adaptive coping mechanism when stressed or frustrated.

 Types of relief (near-miss and task-completion)

 Relief is often discussed as one concept, but when asking people to think of scenarios where they experienced relief, about half thought of near-miss scenarios, and the other half thought of task-completion scenarios.
 Near-miss relief is the experience of narrowly avoiding something aversive, e.g. the cancellation of a test for which one forgot to prepare.
 Task-completed relief is experienced upon finishing an aversive task, e.g. a complicated tax return.

 To test whether there really are two distinct types of relief, the researchers created a scenario where people had to sing a song in front of an experiment leader after listening to the song once.
 In one condition (near-miss) the participants were told they did not have to sing after all.
 In the other condition (task-completed) they sang the song.

 Near-miss relief led to more counterfactual thinking (i.e. "what if it had gone differently"), and also feeling more socially isolated.
 It appears that near-miss relief triggers people to think more about the scenario for the future, maybe how to avoid something like it happening again.
 Task-completion relief, on the other hand, might reinforce endurance of difficult tasks.